fickryiman/food-hobbies/README.md

 # food-hobbies
-This project is about eating hobbies, the food data here is obtained from the API (https://www.themealdb.com/api.php)
+This project is about eating hobbies, all the meals data here is obtained from the API (https://www.themealdb.com/api.php)